-Whiplash Injury from a Rear End Collision
+Whiplash Injury from a Rear-End Collision

-The Mayo Clinic says that rear end crashes are the leading cause of whiplash injuries.
-Sports mishaps and physical abuse are other leading causes.
-The whiplash happens because the neck suddenly gets forcefully snapped forward then backward, like a whip cracking.
+Whiplash happens because the neck suddenly gets forcefully snapped forward then backward, like a whip cracking.

 If you have a whiplash injury, you probably have a headache, and your neck is stiff and sore.
 Depending on the severity of the injury, you might experience significant pain.
 Most people start to see improvement within a few weeks or months after treatment for whiplash.
 Some people develop long-term neck pain and other problems.